Dixon Dog Bite Lawyer

 If you have been hurt by a dog in California, the chances are that the law supports you and your right to claim money for your injuries.
 This is because California has a policy of strict liability that holds dog owners responsible for the damages their pets cause.
 According to California’s dog bite statute, owners do not need to be found guilty of negligence to be held accountable.
 This is very different from most cases of personal injury and makes it much easier for dog bite survivors to get the money that they need to pay for medical bills, time off work, rehabilitation costs, and more.

-I’m Ed Smith, a Dixon dog bite lawyer with more than 33 years of experience in helping people claim money for California dog bite cases.
+I’m Ed Smith, a Dixon dog bite lawyer.
+I have been helping people claim money for California dog bite cases since 1982.
 If you or a person who is important to you has been hurt by an aggressive dog, get in touch with me at (707) 564-1900 or (800) 404-5400 for free, friendly advice.

 I take my clients on a contingency basis.
 This means that you don’t need to pay me lawyers’ fees unless I’m able to help you get the money you deserve.